 Managing segment space manually can be complex.
 You must adjust

-PCTUSED to reduce row migration (see "Chained and Migrated Rows") and avoid wasting space.
+PCTUSED to reduce row migration and avoid wasting space.
 For example, if every used block in a segment is half full, and if

 40, then the database does not permit inserts into any of these blocks.
 Because of the difficulty of fine-tuning space allocation parameters, Oracle strongly recommends ASSM.
 In ASSM,